3liz/lizmap-web-client/INSTALL.md

 - The web server Apache or Nginx
 - The PHP-FPM package (`php5-fpm` or `php7.0` on debian/ubuntu) or `libapache2-mod-php` (apache only).
   You can install PHP 5.6 or PHP 7.0/7.1/7.2.
-So package names start with `php5`, `php7.0` `php7.2` etc.
+You can use generic package names, which will install latest version available (`php5`, `php7.0` `php7.2` etc.)
 - The package `curl`, and PHP extensions `curl`, `sqlite3`, `gd` and `xml`:
-  - Debian 9 Stretch `apt install curl php7.0-sqlite3 php7.0-gd php7.0-xml php7.0-curl`
+  - Debian 9 Stretch and Ubuntu 18.04: `apt install curl php-sqlite3 php-gd php-xml php-curl`
-  - Ubuntu 18.04 : `apt install curl php7.2-sqlite3 php7.2-gd php7.2-xml php7.2-curl`
 - [QGIS](http://qgis.org/en/site/forusers/download.html)
 and [its documentation about QGIS Server](https://docs.qgis.org/2.18/en/docs/user_manual/working_with_ogc/server/index.html)
-- (optional) PostgreSQL with PostGIS and its php extension (`php7.2-pgsql` or equivalents)
+- (optional) PostgreSQL with PostGIS and its php extension (`php-pgsql` or equivalents)

 Get the source
 --------------